AqwamCreates/DataPredict/docs/Overview/UsingGradientDescentModes.md

-# What is gradient descent?
+# What Is Gradient Descent?

 Gradient descent is one of the way on how our machine/deep learning model "learn" things.
 The model attempts to find the best possible solution through this technique.